Data Through Q3 2023

-The CoreLogic Homeowner Equity Insights report, is published quarterly with coverage at the national, state and Core Based Statistical Area (CBSA)/Metro level and includes negative equity share and average equity gains.
-The report features an interactive view of the data using digital maps to examine CoreLogic homeowner equity analysis through the third quarter of 2022.
+The CoreLogic Homeowner Equity Insights report, is published quarterly with coverage at the national, state and metro level and includes negative equity share and average equity gains.
+The report features an interactive view of the data using digital maps to examine CoreLogic homeowner equity analysis through the third quarter of 2023.

 Negative equity, often referred to as being “underwater” or “upside down,” applies to borrowers who owe more on their mortgages than their homes are worth.
 Negative equity can occur because of a decline in home value, an increase in mortgage debt or both.